 I enjoyed school but was an average pupil.
 There was little likelihood of being identified as a potential high achiever and I wasn’t encouraged to aspire beyond the narrow expectations of my class and culture (which is not a criticism of my school or teachers).
 Like most of my school friends, I had no aspirations or ambition and gave my future little thought.
 And it may well have remained that way, if it hadn’t been for two unexpected experiences, which changed the course of my life.

-The first happened when I was eleven, as I was walked home from school.
+The first happened when I was thirteen, as I was walked home from school.
 Suddenly, I became aware of a presence within and saw two pictures in my mind’s eye.
 The first was of the life I was expected to live and the second was a path, with an unseen destination.
 I felt unenthusiastic about the first picture and excited by the second.
 I then heard an inner voice whisper, “Go your own way”.
 This experience lasted no more than a few moments, but I knew it wasn’t my imagination.
 I didn’t understand what it meant and although I didn’t share it with anyone at the time, I never forgot it.

 It was also around this time, that I had the second experience.
 As a family, we were huge fans of the popular detective show Columbo, and one night we watched an episode where the storyline featured a lawyer.
 Something about that lawyer captured my imagination and shortly afterwards, I decided I wanted to be a lawyer.
 Up until then, I hadn’t heard of lawyers and didn’t even understand their work.
 However, that television programme had a powerful impact on me and from that moment on, my mind was made up.